chetnashah/cppwork/languageNotes.md

 Start and end with `__` e.g.
 `__func__` will return you name of the current function that is running.

+### common pointer mistakes

+1. using uninitialized pointer

+2. dereferencing null pointer or uninitialized pointer

+3. use after free

+4. double delete

+5. multiple pointers having same address

+6. deleting uninitialized memory

+Note `delete nullptr` is fine, i.e no-op.
+Note delete does not null out its operand, it instead frees memory pointed to by the operand
+### Best practices with pointer

+1. initialize pointers, with `nullptr` if you have not decided, else actual memoryaddress.

+2. pointer to be set to `nullptr` after delete (reset).

+3. `new` and `delete` should be in pairs.

+4. check for `nullptr` using if before dereferencing pointer.

 ### One definition rule

 File level `ODR`: Only one definition of any variable, function, class type, enumeration type, concept (since C++20) or template is allowed in any one translation unit (file).